Theomat/theomat.github.io/_teaching/2021-alphago.md

 ---

 Optional course for students majoring in AI.
-The project is ot reproduce AlphaGo on 9x9 Go boards.
+The project is to reproduce AlphaGo on 9x9 Go boards.
 I managed the whole course.